Are you female, and going to China soon? Wondering what it’s like there?

 It’s safe to travel in China

-It’s very safe to travel in China as a woman, probably safer than it is back home.
+The good news is it’s very safe to travel in China as a woman.
+It’s probably safer than it is back home (I’m from Australia).

 One reason for this is the fact that China has a very low crime rate overall.
 Murder rates are about half that of the US and around the same as the UK and Canada.